NabsK/NabsK/README.md

 # 💫 About Me:

 Hi there 👋. <br><br>
-👨‍💻 I’m Nabeel Karolia an Entry-level Javascript/React developer looking for a software development role, with an eye for front-end development and UI design🎨.
+👨‍💻 I’m Nabeel Karolia, a Entry-level Javascript/React developer looking for a software development role, with an eye for front-end development and UI design🎨.

 ## 🌐 Socials: